Megan Moroney: Personal life

 After the release of "Tennessee Orange", Moroney received attention on social media for wearing a Tennessee Volunteers shirt belonging to American country singer Morgan Wallen; it led to rumors that she was dating him.
 Though Moroney was initially neutral when asked if the two were in a relationship, in 2024, she said that they had been romantically involved though "It was never a relationship."
-They remain friends.
-In early 2024, she was in a relationship with an undisclosed man, but she is currently single.
-She has lived in Nashville since 2020.
+They remained friends.
+In early 2024, she was in a relationship with an undisclosed man, She has lived in Nashville since 2020.

-Moroney is a Georgia Bulldogs football fan.
+Moroney is a Georgia Bulldogs football fan, her alma mater.